-3.4 Other Tasks
+d.
+Other Tasks

-3.4.1.
-Certification Maintenance Requirements (CMRs)

-CMRs arise from the aircraft type certification process.
-FAR/CS 25.1309, for example, requires a System Safety Assessment (SSA) to ensure that failures are categorized on their consequential severity and within defined bounds of probability.
+i.
+Certification Maintenance Requirements (CMR) CMRs arise from the aircraft type certification process.
+FAR/ CS 25.1309, for example, requires a System Safety Assessment (SSA) to ensure that failures are categorized on their consequential severity and within defined bounds of probability.